jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 So the inbound caller hold metric became everything.

 To enforce it, they played a bell in our headsets.
 When someone was on hold, it rang: DING, DING, DING.
 A monotone alarm that never stopped until you picked up.
-A sound fit for a torture test.
+A sound fit for a torture chamber.

 If the bell wasn't enough motivation, a manager would message: "ANSWER THE QUEUE."
 If that didn't work, they'd force calls through without warning—sometimes hanging up on whoever you were already helping.